naturesoriginalbrands/naturesoriginalbrands.github.io/README.md

 This entire Github Pages site is a work in progress, and likely to change.

-All music you hear is licensed under a creative commons license by the generous and prolific composer Kevin MacLeod of incompetech.com
+All music you hear is licensed under a creative commons license by the generous, prolific Kevin MacLeod of incompetech.com

 The calculator tool provided is for educational purposes only, and to help our customers estimate how much SimplyRaw® raw, natural, freeze dried dog food to purchase.
 Please consult with a veterinarian or animal dietician before making decisions about your pet's diet.